Máirín de Burca: Siding with the Officials

 She was the Official Sinn Féin candidate at the 1973 general election for the Dublin North-Central constituency.
 She received 1,667 (4.8%) first-preference votes but was not elected.
+She also stood in the 1974 Irish local elections as an Official Sinn Féin candidate for Dublin City Council; she received 4.8% and did not gain a seat.